withoutboats/notty/README.md

 notty escape codes would be used and the tty's flags would all be unset except for the ISIGNAL command.

-This implementation is written in [Rust](), an exciting new systems language from Mozilla.
+This implementation is written in [Rust][rust], an exciting new systems language from Mozilla.

-Much thanks to __Thomas E. Dickey__, the maintainer of xterm, [whose website]() hosts excellent documentation regarding xterm's behavior, and to __Paul Flo Williams__, who maintains [vt100.net](), which hosts manuals for the actual DEC VT-series terminals.
-Credit also to __Gary Bernhardt__, whose talk [A Whole New World]() influenced me to pursue this project seriously (I do not want to write an editor, though; I want to write a shell).
+Much thanks to __Thomas E. Dickey__, the maintainer of xterm, [whose website][invis-island] hosts excellent documentation regarding xterm's behavior, and to __Paul Flo Williams__, who maintains [vt100.net][vt100], which hosts manuals for the actual DEC VT-series terminals.
+Credit also to __Gary Bernhardt__, whose talk [A Whole New World][anterminal] influenced me to pursue this project seriously.

 # License